hamidgholami/accp-cheatsheet/README.md

 - is a fully managed message queuing service that enables you to decouple and scale microservices, distributed systems, and serverless applications.
 - Use case: Decoupling application components to ensure that there is no dependency on the availability of a single component.
 - It can be used to ensure the **persistence** of **in-flight** *transactions independently* of any single application component.
+- It is a message queue used for decoupling application components

 ### AWS Inspector
 - Inspector is an automated security assessment service that helps improve the security and compliance of applications deployed on AWS.